PenniGEM2019/MIYAGI-Open-source-wax-printing-conversion-kit-/README.md

 8. Generated .gcode file is ready to print wax.
 Transfer the .gcode file to the printer through SD card.

 ### Modifying Firmware
+#### What you need:
+   * Linux OS
+   *

+_Note:_
+This instruction is made for Linux OS, Prusa 3D printer MK3S.
+If you were using different printer model, different version of firmware, or different OS, this instruction may not be optimized.
+Original instruction provided by the Prusa Research can be found [here](https://github.com/prusa3d/Prusa-Firmware).

+1. Clone repository of the original firmware ([forked page](https://github.com/PenniGEM2019/Prusa-Firmware#2b)).
+     - Make sure to clone a correct version of firmware.

+2. In your local computer, under "Firmware/variants/" directory, select the configuration file .h corresponding to your printer model, make a copy of this file and rename it as "Configuration_prusa.h".
+Move this renamed file into "Firmware/" directory.

+3. In the terminal window, go to the directory you cloned the repository.
+Run Run sudo './build.sh`.

 ## Demonstration
 Demonstration of drawing a device and detailed characterization of our printer are on our [iGEM wiki page](https://2019.igem.org/Team:Penn/Results).